E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 - DNS translates hostnames into IP addresses
 - An A record maps a hostname to an IPv4 address
-- Clients must know which DNS server to query
+- Clients must be configured with a DNS server to resolve names
-- DNS depends on working IP connectivity between the client and DNS server
+- DNS requires working IP connectivity between the client and DNS server
 - DNS can operate across routed VLANs
-- Name resolution and network connectivity are separate functions
+- Name resolution and basic network connectivity are separate functions
-- A server can still be reachable by IP even when DNS resolution fails
+- A web server can remain reachable by IP even when DNS resolution fails
-- Successful DNS resolution does not automatically prove that the application itself is working
+- Successful name resolution does not automatically prove that the web service itself is working
-- End-to-end testing should verify both name resolution and access to the actual service
+- Testing by both IP address and hostname helps separate DNS problems from connectivity problems

 ---